rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 So the other guide linked at the beginning of this one has a whole tutorial on how to set LXC/LXD up to work with Macvlan.
 This is especially useful if you’re running a local server, and you want each container to have an IP address visible on the local network.

 When you’re running on a VPS, you don’t often have that option.
 In fact, you might only have one single IP address that you’re allowed to work with.
-No biggie.
 The default networking configuration is designed to accommodate this sort of limitation; answering the `lxd init` questions as I specified above *should* take care of everything.

 Basically, LXD creates a virtual network device called a bridge (usually named “lxdbr0”), and all containers get connected to that bridge by default.
 Through it, they can connect to the internet via your host’s default network device (ethernet, wi-fi, or a virtual network device provided by your VPS).
 Somewhat more importantly, all of the containers can connect to each other.